JamesWithLeo/react-chat-app/README.md

 Mainly focused on react js front-end development.
 I used css for styling.
 Also, this application used React Context API and redux for state management.

 James Leo:
 Converted the javascript files to typescript just to ensure typesafety and improve readability, implemented the redux toolkit to authentication.
+He also integrated socket.io to the system.

 This chat app has basic chat app functionalities such as login, register, reset password, chat, conversation, group call, contact, starred messages, medial, files and links, settings, profile, edit profile, emoji pickers and etc. We can implement all the features using backend in future.